 What do I do once I receive my scores?

-You will be able to view your results from your Diagnostic Assessment tests once you submit it.
-You will then need to decide how to spend the summer brushing up on content from these courses if it is needed.
+Once you receive your results, you will then need to decide how to spend the summer brushing up on content from these courses if it is needed.

 Based on the results from the assessments, students have elected to:

-- Auditing a summer session course if they are weak in more than 1/3 the course content.
+Audit a summer session course if you are weak in more than 1/3 the course content

-Students who took a Diagnostic Test with results that show weakness in 1/3 course content or more and are interested in auditing a summer session course should contact the Engineering Transfer Center Director at email@example.com with your name, UID, and the course you are wishing to audit by Friday, June 10, 2022.
+Students who took a Diagnostic Test with results that show weakness in 1/3 course content or more might consider auditing a summer session course.

 Please note that a request does not guaranty an offer to audit the course.
 Consideration will only be given to those who take the Diagnostic Assessment and for only courses associated with our Diagnostic Assessments.